 Let Them Know Their Budget

-It’s important that they know there is a limit when you’re out shopping because there are so many toy stores in New York, they’ll want to be careful about spending it all in the first place they stop.
+Nothing gets kids more excited than the prospect of having money to spend.
+Nothing!
+It’s important that they know there is a limit when you’re out shopping.
+There are so many toy stores in New York, they’ll want to be careful about spending it all in the first place they stop.
+Plus, spending money is an opportunity for kids to practice their math skills.
+Even if you’re using a credit card, they can keep track of how much they spend.
+Then whenever you take a break, have them add it up to see what they have left.